Published on

 App info dialog

-After that, the Android Auto app will not run until you manually enable it in Settings.
+After that, the Android Auto app will not start until you manually enable it in Settings.

 Even after disabling the automatic wireless connection, Android Auto may still connect to your car while charging.
 Here's how to fix this issue: